In this guide

 - If the property is a listed building, planning permission and an application for listed building consent will be required.
 Planning permission will also be required if the site is on a site designated as a scheduled monument.

 Non-domestic land for the purposes of these permitted development rights is broad and can include businesses and community buildings.
-Permitted development rights are also available for domestic properties, details can be found here.
+Permitted development rights are also available for domestic properties.

 You may wish to discuss with the local planning authority for your area whether all of the limits and conditions will be met.